booboo-at-gluga-de/TLS4Developers_Workshop/README.md

    * OpenSSL needs to be installed in a recent version.
    * A commandline HTTP client needs to be installed on your playground machine, curl is preferred.
    * Clone this Git repository on your playground machine.

+## Hints: Working with the exercises

+   * Every exercise uses a different port (to avoid port conflicts: You might want to have more than one exercise online at once.)
+     So be careful when using commands from your history if they are form an other exercise.
+Think of changing the port.
+   * Port numbers of chapter A start with 1, chapter B with 2.
+     Second digit is the number of the exercise.
+So:
+      - Exercise A.1 uses port 11443
+      - Exercise A.2 uses port 12443
+      - ...
+      - Exercise B.1 uses port 21443
+      - ...
+   * We added port forwardings for all of these ports in the Vagrantfile.
+     So if you want to do some tests with client software on your workstation: Use the same ports there.
+(By default they will be bound to the localhost interface.)

 ## Chapter A: Selfsigned Certificates and a CA Created by Yourself